 \section{System Model}

-In this paper, we consider the semantic communication problem in a MU-MIMO uplink scenario, where there are $K$ single-antenna transmitters and a receiver equipped with $M$ antennas.
-Each user transmits its own image to the receiver through the MU-MIMO fading channels as shown in Fig.~\ref{fig.1}.
+In this paper, we consider the image SemCom problem in an $N_t \times N_r$ MIMO uplink scenario, with a transmitter equipped with $N_t$ antennas and a receiver equipped with $N_r$ antennas.
+The transmitter Alice aims to transmit an image $\textbf{X}$ to the receiver Bob through the MIMO Rayleigh fading channels, as shown in Fig.~\ref{fig.1}.

-Each transmitter consists of a semantic encoder, a feature map selection and pruning module, and a channel encoder.
-The semantic encoder at each user extracts and encodes semantic features from the source image, denoted by
+The transmitter consists of a semantic encoder, a feature map selection module, and a feature map pruning module.
+The semantic encoder exploits both the source image and the channel-condition embedding, which is a joint embedding of the CSI and the SNR, to extract channel-adaptive feature maps, denoted by